 The moral barrier implies that hard and fast lines between nonviolence and pacifism might be fuzzier.
 One of the best parts of criticisms of pacifism and nonviolence (aside from surfacing latent discriminatory and ineffective tendencies within some modes) is showing that the two are not worlds apart.
 To be sure, pacifists can be haughty moralists who wouldn’t flick a fly, or blow up Danish railways to resist the Nazis, but nonviolent activists can also sound like world-weary martyrs who smugly lament their pragmatism, but such is life.
 The difference between the two is often implicitly framed around morality and empiricism: pacifism supposedly responds solely out of religious dogma while nonviolence pays attention to context.
 However, strategy can’t escape ethical judgments: arguing for nonviolent tactics puts a value-claim on effectiveness first, or on the possibility of violence at some point.
 Exclusively privileging faithfulness or effectiveness is a dangerous game, because one can result in pious inaction while the other can result in justifying the same tactics employed by the regime.
 Perhaps some pacifists are simply remaining faithful to effectiveness.
 After all, religion and morality are evolved parts of the human condition, with roots in ritual and empathy 3.

+I’m not able to dispel all the divisions that exist between pacifism and nonviolence.
+I’m not really even interested in doing so.
+Both words have been used to refer to a moral ethos and to strategic resistance.
 During the Nuremberg trials, Herman Göring explained that outlawing pacifism helped capture power for the Nazis, because if you denounce pacifists as unpatriotic and therefore a threat to security, more people flock to the leaders.
 I call myself a pacifist partly because I like the word better.
 Etymologically, pacifism is one who makes peace.
 At a certain time, I preferred nonviolence over pacifism, probably because of the overused complaint that it sounds like passivism.
 But now I resonate more with the word pacifism because it has a deeper cadence and rhythm, almost a complicated narrative flavor, and it speaks to what it is rather than what it is not.
 Still, I like the linguistic via negativa of the word nonviolence.
 Whichever word is used, I will reject both unless they are an embodied praxis engaging economic, social, and political life.
 Unless they refer to “an all-out war against poverty,” against the “spiritual and physical homicide” of racism, and a “true revolution of values” against “the spiritual death” of war.
 On this point, I am in solidarity with the critics.

 At the very least we can say that both nonviolence and pacifism should attempt to understand and redirect violence.
 Maybe we should shelf the tired terms for a spell and speak of life-giving or death-dealing acts, which could hopefully reframe exhausting debates about property destruction.
 Purist definitions ignore the fact that it’s not possible to act and remain perfectly pure (Deming, 1990, p.
 95).
 Pacifism is not at odds with physical force, with the force of physicality such as sit-ins, strikes, human chains, and roadblocks.
 Pacifism, or nonviolence, is the art of presence, which is collective action and organized movements that evade restrictive control by exploring potentiality and new open spaces (Bayat, 2009, pp. 48-49).
 We strategically place our political bodies in the body politic.
 “But what would you do if someone’s raping your sister or mother or girlfriend?”
 Apparently, one can insert any female at this point, pun intended.
 “Well, what would you do?”
 You pull the offender off her!
 Nonviolence is not a legalistic course of action implemented in moments of tension; it is a way of engaging with people and the world.
 Nonviolence, or pacifism, is relationship, and you can’t have a relationship with someone while they’re raping your best friend’s cousin’s boyfriend’s aunt.